mui/material-ui/docs/src/pages/company/careers/careers.md

 The open-source project started back in 2014 to unify React and Material Design.
 Today, Material-UI has grown to become one of the world's most popular React UI libraries, backed by a vibrant community of more than 2M developers in over 180 countries.

-The company is self-bootstrapped (so far).
-It was incorporated in late 2019 and yet growing fast (x2-3 YoY).
-We have doubled the team in 2020 and are on track to do the same in 2021 (planning to onboard six new members).
+The company is bootstrapped (so far).
+It was incorporated in mid 2019 and yet growing fast (x2-3 YoY).
+We doubled the team in 2020 and are on track to do the same in 2021.

 ## Our values